TheGrognardling/TheGrognardling/README.md

 - Formal cognitive modeling (symbolic and hybrid architectures)
 - Logical systems (modal logic, type theory, non-classical logics)
 - Computational foundations of philosophical problems
 - Neural network architectures and learning dynamics
+- Applications of the above to various fields, such as law, business, and education

 ---